Last Updated on November 23, 2022

 The Millwork Night Market started as a bit of an extension to the Saturday morning Farmer’s Market, giving people a second chance to buy fresh local ingredients and crafts.
 The night market stops in the winter but opens again for 2 days as the Merry Millwork Market and is a fun Dubuque Christmas event!

-The market takes place in the Schimid Innovation Centre courtyard, but this year it is expanding out onto the surrounding streets as well!
+The market takes place in the Schimid Innovation Centre courtyard and in the surrounding streets!
 There are local craft and food vendors offering various items for sale.
-Last year I bought a Christmas themed drink from Inspire Cafe and a bowl of soup from Brazen Kitchen!
+I bought a Christmas themed drink from Inspire Cafe (now Wayfarer Coffee) and a bowl of soup from Brazen Kitchen!
 It’s not quite the same as a European Christmas Market BUT warm food is always a must and the Merry Millwork Market definitely ticks this box!

-They have a tree lighting ceremony on the Friday night, as well as visits from Santa (the line was HUGE last year!), activities for children and live music entertainment.
+They have a tree lighting ceremony on the Friday night, as well as visits from Santa, activities for children and live music entertainment.
+There will also be horse and carriage rides.
 I love the Millwork District so it’s a great excuse to visit this area of town!

 Canadian Pacific Holiday Train

 The best thing about the Canadian Pacific Holiday Train, is that it’s free!
 If you’ve ever seen the Coca Cola ‘Holidays Are Coming’ Christmas advert, it’s like the real version of that but with a train rather than trucks!
 The train is covered in Christmas lights and each year it does a tour of the USA and Canada.
-Every other year it makes a stop in Dubuque and in 2018 it’ll be coming back again!
+Every other year it makes a stop in Dubuque!

-In 2016 it stopped at the crossing on Hawthorne St, where the sides of one of the carriages folded down to make a stage where a couple of performers done a short 30 minute set.
+In 2022 it will once again be stopping at the crossing on Hawthorne St. The sides of one of the carriages folded down to make a stage.
+A couple of performers did a short 30 minute set.
 In all honesty this is probably a good amount of time for the show, especially if visiting with children.
 Most of the stops happen in the evening, so the temperatures drop and it can get a little chilly standing around waiting for the train to arrive!
 Make sure you dress up warm!

 Again, if you are visiting with kids, plan where you want to stand to see it.
 You CAN get right near the track (there are marshals to ensure people don’t stand too close to the track) and attempt to be in the front row but then you might want to stand further back.
 Bear in mind that this event does pull in quite a crowd, so unless you plan on holding your child up for the whole time, small people may struggle to see over people’s heads.